-The preferred method for taking a proctored exam is through our testing partner, Kryterion.
+The preferred method for taking a proctored exam is through our testing services provider, Kryterion.
 Kryterion has an extensive network of testing centers in the USA as well as many international locations, all of which are staffed with trained and certified proctors to provide support for the secure, online testing network.
 These handpicked locations provide the convenience of wide-spread geographic coverage.
-Please refer to the frequently-updated listing of CMMI Institute testing sites for further information.
+Please refer to the frequently-updated listing of testing sites for further information.
 To register for an exam at one of those sites, visit the CMMI Institute Certification Program portal.

 Alternative Option for Taking CMMI Institute-Proctored Exams